ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 1. Definition

-Stores, rotates, and retrieves application secrets such as passwords and API keys.
+Stores, rotates, and retrieves application secrets such as API keys and passwords for databases and other services.

 ### 2. Use-Cases